SpatialKey/skdm/README.md

 The `<actionType>` element defines what action will be done.
 The current options are:
 - append – Append to an existing dataset.
 If the `<datasetId>` is not set before running this action, an import will be done the first time it is run.
 A shape dataset cannot be appended to, so this will overwrite.
 - overwrite – Overwrite an existing dataset.
 If the `<datasetId>` is not set before running this action, an import will be done the first time it is run.
+- import - Always import a new dataset.
+The `<datasetId>` is ignored and a new one is written out.
+This action is not recommended as it always creates a new dataset and can clutter up your database.

 - dataType - What type of data is in the `<pathData>`.
 Can be "CSV", "Shapefile", or "Insurance"
 - pathData - Path of the data to upload.
 CSV can be a raw file or zip, shapes are always zipped up.